 We all enjoy having a fire on a cold evening to warm our home and enjoy the atmosphere that only a fireplace can provide.
-But like all of our appliances, a chimney and fireplace require routine maintenance to keep it operating in a safe and efficient manner.
+But like all of our appliances, a chimney and fireplace require routine maintenance to keep it operating within building code standards and in an efficient manner.

-Advanced Chimney Cleaning offers a wide variety of high-quality fireplace and chimney services to ensure your chimney is safe and operational.
+Advanced Chimney Cleaning offers a wide variety of high-quality fireplace and chimney services to ensure your chimney is within building code standards and operational.
 Issues are frequently discovered during a routine chimney inspection.
 If this is the case, our chimney technicians will recommend the appropriate service or replacement and give you an estimate of the cost.

 The firebox in a prefabricated or factory-made fireplace is made from very strong, heat-resistant refractory panels that are designed to handle the heat in the fireplace.
 Eventually, the panels can show signs of deterioration.
 Advanced Chimney Cleaning will assess whether the panels require replacement during your annual inspection and perform the service when it is necessary.
 If you notice deterioration or cracks in the walls or floor of the firebox, however, call us to inspect it!
 It’s a potential fire hazard to use a fireplace with cracks.